What is a Vibratome (Vibrating Microtome)?

 - Mid-range models: Good for routine histology and some live tissue work

-- High-performance models: Designed for demanding neuroscience and tissue viability studies
+- High-performance models: Designed for demanding neuroscience and tissue viability studies, e.g. for visual patch clamp or calcium imaging.

 Always factor in accessory costs (blades, trays, bath inserts) and support/service availability.